Foreign commerce and shipping of the Empire of Japan: Trade

 During the worldwide depression (1931 to 1934), Japanese exterior commerce grew.
 The expansion of this trade was in part due to European difficulties in supplying their colonies, allowing Japan to expand into new markets.
 Before the war, crude silk represented one-third of exports and 10% of processed silk.
 Other products for export were rayon, cotton, processed silk and others.
 In 1937 exports were crude silk, cotton fabrics, and rayon.
 Japan was importing raw cotton, wool, and oil imported products.

-Other exterior commerce statistics

-Japan was the first Asiatic independent state to export manufactured objects (e.g., silks, fabrics) and the first to import machinery and raw materials.

-The metal-based manufacturing industry was not very active in 1918 exports, but porcelain, paper and matches were sold, and sugar and tea were exported from Formosa.

-In imports raw materials represented around 60%, as raw cotton, unfinished metals and machinery, and foodstuffs at 14%.

-For more numbers, see the following statistics from 1890 to 1927: